 Certificate in African Studies

-The African Studies Certificate provides students with an interdisciplinary approach to the study of the global, economic, cultural, and historical experiences of African peoples, communities, and nation-states.
-The Certificate complements students’ work in their major fields of study at the undergraduate level while fostering greater understanding of traditionally marginalized topics.
+The Certificate in African Studies provides students with an interdisciplinary approach to the study of the global, economic, cultural, and historical experiences of the peoples and communities of Africa , and of African nation-states.
+It is designed to complements students’ work in their major fields of study at the undergraduate level while fostering greater understandings of the African continent.
+Students are able to draw upon the diversity of areas of research and teaching interests of the core and affiliate AADS faculty, students and to choose courses that allow them to focus more specifically on Sub Continental Africa and its diverse populations.

-The Certificate places a strong emphasis on African cultural expressions in all their regional, temporal, and socioeconomic diversities.
-It offers coordinated insights into the ongoing challenges African communities face locally, nationally, and internationally.
-It also focuses on the ways in which continental African communities and individuals have developed political and creative strategies for survival in the midst of, and resistance to, racism and political, economic, and social oppression.
+The Certificate is designed to offer coordinated insights into the ongoing challenges African communities face locally, nationally, and internationally and on the ways in which continental African communities and individuals have developed political and creative strategies for survival in the midst of, and resistance to, racism and political, economic, social, gender, and class oppression.

 To apply for the African Studies Certificate, please click here!
 To ensure our office has your application on file and to avoid processing delays, please bring the completed application to the Labor Center room 304.
 Once our program director has approved your application, we will submit it to the registrar's office.
 Thank you.